SP17-RedChromePlugin/PDI_ETL_Pipeline_Weather_Ozone_And_Crashes/README.md

 OpenAQ returns ozone level information, specifically ozone readings from the sensor implemented by Georgia Tech in Atlanta.
 I first called their API to get a list of sensors in the Atlanta area and then chose the one closest to my chosen geographic location for obtaining ozone readings.

 ## ETL Approach
+The data this pipeline takes in is 2-3 years old, since more recent crashes are not yet made public.
+Due to this and the small number of crashes added to NHTSA's database each day, running this pipeline on a batch cadence makes more sense than streaming.
+I'm unfamiliar with the best methods for running a pipeline automatically at a set time, so the solution I found for running on a batch cadence is to use Window's Task Scheduler.
+At the desired interval, it will call "Python.exe" with the Pipeline.py program passed as an argument.